Key Takeaways

 How Often Should You Wash Your Hair?
 A Research-Backed Guide for Healthy, Balanced Hair Care

 The answer to how often should you wash your hair isn't one-size-fits-all.
 Your ideal washing frequency depends on your hair type, scalp condition, lifestyle, and environmental factors.
-Most people benefit from washing every 2-4 days, though fine hair may need daily cleansing whilst thick, curly hair thrives with weekly washes.
+Most people benefit from washing every 2-4 days, though fine hair may need daily cleansing whilst thick, curly hair can still thrive with weekly washes.

 If you're looking for a gentle, effective way to support your hair regardless of type, the 3 Step Haircare Set offers a comprehensive solution for maintaining scalp and hair health.
-For those seeking a targeted approach, the Super Nutrient Detox Shampoo is ideal for removing buildup and refreshing your routine.
+For those seeking a targeted initial approach, the Super Nutrient Detox Shampoo is ideal for removing buildup and refreshing your routine, as well as assisting with detoxification during a switch from synthetic haircare products to sulphate-free natural alternatives.

 Quick Answer: Start by assessing your scalp oiliness 48 hours after washing.
 If it feels greasy or uncomfortable, increase frequency.
 If it feels tight or flaky, reduce washing to preserve natural oils.